Bikeman868/NPL/docs/SYNTAX.md

 ## If

 The `if` reserved word can be used within a `route` or `accept` scope block.
-Several syntax options are supported.
 The reserved word `if` must be followed by at least 1 space, then an expression, and a scope block.
 The statements inside the scope block are only executed if the expression is truthy (as defined by JavaScript).
 The opening `{` of the scope block must be on the same line as the expression.

 This syntax is illustrated by these valid examples: